RDCH106/Simple-File-Server/README.md

 Simple Python File Server with browser upload and authentication.

-Simple tool that gave secure remote file control with no client-side installation.
+Simple tool that gives secure remote file control with no client-side installation.

 ### What is this?
 This is a simple file server that